wvanderp/awesome-dutch-osint/README.md

 ### 🚥 Matrix signs

 In the Netherlands, we have real-time traffic management through electronic signs above the road.
 The Rijkswaterstaat controls these signs and can limit the speed, close lanes, and give other information.
-You can read more about matrix signs [this Dutch Wikipedia page](https://nl.wikipedia.org/wiki/Rijstrooksignalering).
+You can read more about matrix signs on [this Dutch Wikipedia page](https://nl.wikipedia.org/wiki/Rijstrooksignalering).

 MXbord.nl is a website that shows all the signs in the Netherlands.